Did SCOTUS “Side With Planned Parenthood?” (No.)

 As it stands, five circuits, including those who decided Gee and Andersen, have ruled that yes, the beneficiary may sue; one circuit has said they may not.
 These two cases involve a federal question and a circuit split, which are precisely the kinds of cases the Supreme Court usually takes up.
 Because certiorari is summarily denied without explanation, we are left to speculate why the majority voted to decline.
 But we do have an explanation from the dissenters for their position.
 As pointed out in the dissent, penned by Thomas, the failure of the Court to take up these cases leaves disparity from one state to the next, with Medicaid recipients in one state having less rights than those of another.
 Furthermore, explains Thomas, the Court’s failure to act leave states open to federal lawsuits and the attendant burdens and costs thereof.
 Thomas goes on to speculate that his colleagues simply wished to avoid handling the political hot potato.

 There are legitimate concerns among pro-choice groups about the consequences, had SCOTUS taken these cases and sided with the states, as it would theoretically open the door to the unfettered removal of all abortion providers from enrollment with the program.
-Under current law, however, nearly all state Medicaid programs cover medically indicated abortions (rape, incest, and/or life of the mother).1 Furthermore, Medicaid law requires that the program pay for covered services provided by “any institution, agency, community pharmacy, or person, qualified to perform the service or services required.”
+Under current law, however, nearly all state Medicaid programs cover medically indicated abortions (rape, incest, and/or life of the mother). ((Because Medicaid dollars are only permitted to be used for medically necessary services, it does not cover elective abortions in any state.))
+Furthermore, Medicaid law requires that the program pay for covered services provided by “any institution, agency, community pharmacy, or person, qualified to perform the service or services required.”
 So the ramifications of this decision-or rather, the lack thereof-are of much broader concern than simply abortion access.

 But because most of the lay public is not going to take the time to inquire into the real substance of these cases, the takeaway has mostly been either disappointment/pleasant surprise at what is perceived as Kavanaugh’s failure to be the anti-abortion hero/villain many believed he would be, or a celebration/lamenting of a “win” for Planned Parenthood.
 It is neither of those things.
 It is, from a legal standpoint, nothing more than a declination of a chance to settle a conflict of law among the various circuits.